Daniil Parkman: 2021–22 season

-2022–23 season
+2022–23 season: Grand Prix bronze

 Metelkina/Parkman opened their season at the 2022 CS Nebelhorn Trophy, finishing fifth.
 They went on to compete on the Grand Prix series, finishing fourth at the 2022 MK John Wilson Trophy as well as taking bronze at the 2022 Grand Prix of Espoo.

 Despite being selected to compete at the 2023 European Championships, Metelkina/Parkman ultimately ended their partnership in December 2022 due to undisclosed issues between Parkman and the Georgian Figure Skating Federation.

 Partnership with McBeath

-2023–24 season
+2023–24 season: Debut of McBeath/Parkman

 In spring 2023, Parkman traveled to Irvine, California to have a pair skating tryout with American pair skater, Katie McBeath, whose previous partner, Nathan Bartholomay, had recently retired.
 The pair teamed up following the success of the tryout.
 In July 2023, it was announced that they would represent the United States together and that they would train at Great Park Ice under coaches Jenni Meno, Todd Sand, Christine Binder, and Brandon Frazier.

 The pair debuted at the 2023 U.S. Pairs Final where they won the gold medal, thus qualifying for the 2024 U.S. Championships.
 McBeath/Parkman skated a strong solid short program, placing third in that segment of the competition.
 However, during practice the following day, McBeath's blade snapped and fractured into two pieces while landing a throw jump.
 As a result, McBeath had to complete the free skate on a new blade.
 The pair dropped to fifth place overall following an error-ridden free skate.
 Following the event, McBeath said, “It’ll make us stronger.
 We can call upon this moment if we have some other kind of emergency.
 Like, okay, what did we learn?
 That’s what we’ll take from it.”

-2024–25 season
+2024–25 season: U.S. National silver

-McBeath/Parkman began their season by competing at the 2024 John Nicks International Pairs Competition, where they finished fifth.
+McBeath/Parkman began their season by competing at the 2024 CS John Nicks International Pairs Competition, where they finished fifth.
 Selected as host picks for 2024 Skate America, they finished seventh at the event.
 They were later assigned to the 2024 Cup of China as well, where they placed fifth.

 In January, at the 2025 U.S. Championships, McBeath/Parkman placed fourth in the short program and second in the free skate, winning the silver medal overall.
 “It feels absolutely amazing!”
 McBeath exclaimed.
 “It has been a dream to be on a national podium, and it came through today, so I’m very happy about that for us.”
+This result marked McBeath's first national medal.
 The team were then named as first alternates for the World Championship team.

 McBeath/Parkman subsequently finished the season by winning silver at the Road to 26 Trophy, a test event for the 2026 Winter Olympics.